littlegrid/littlegrid-coherence-testsupport/README.md

 # littlegrid-coherence-testsupport

-littlegrid is a popular framework for helping Developers test their application code that is using Coherence.
+littlegrid is a popular framework for helping Developers test their code that is using Oracle Coherence.

 http://www.littlegrid.org